ShafayetSadi/SkyFarm-Analytics/README.md

 - Users can explore past flood events to identify patterns and recurring risks in certain regions, visualized directly on the 3D Earth model.

 ### **<span style="color: LightPink;">Geolocation & Personalized Alerts</span>**
-- Flood Tracker offers personalized alerts based on user location.
+- SkyFarm Analytics offers personalized alerts based on user location.
 Users can enter their location or enable geolocation to receive flood updates specific to their area.

 ### **<span style="color: LightPink;">Safety Resources</span>**
 - Access a comprehensive list of safety tips, emergency contacts, and evacuation routes tailored to the user’s location, to stay prepared during emergencies.